Jet Ski Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour – Sparrow Lake to Port Severn…

-The first part of our tour followed the western-most section of the Trent-Severn Waterway where the Severn River meanders along until spilling into Severn Sound.
-Along the way, we followed the markers along its many rock cuts and quiet bays through to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
+The first part of our Sea Doo ride followed the western-most section of the Trent-Severn Waterway.
+Here the Severn River meanders along until spilling into Severn Sound.
+Along the way, we Sea Doo riders followed the recreational boating markers through its many rock cuts and quiet bays to the picturesque Gloucester Pool (check out Whites Falls at the north end!)
 The shore along this route is a mix of Canadian Shield wilderness interspersed with clusters of cottages.
-Fuel and food are available at numerous marinas along the way.
+Fuel and food are available at numerous recreational boating marinas along the way.
 We usually stop at either Port Severn or Honey Harbour to eat.

 Severn River Georgian Bay Sea Doo Tour – Jet Skis on Marine Railway…

-The beauty of riding Sea-Doo watercraft is that every lock has room for you, even when other boats have to wait for the next lock-thru.
-Good thing, because this Severn River stretch also includes a massive lock at Swift Rapids (#43) and a smaller one at Port Severn (#45), but the real eye-popper is the Big Chute Marine Railway (#44).
-Our Sea-Doo watercraft floated on to this engineering marvel and were lifted clear of the water (larger boats are in slings); then the whole rig descended over 17 metres on rail tracks down a hillside before re-entering the water again where we floated off.
+The beauty of Sea Doo riding is that every lock has room for you.
+Even when other boats have to wait for the next lock-thru.
+Good thing, because this Severn River stretch also includes a massive lock at Swift Rapids (#43) and a smaller one at Port Severn (#45).
+But the real eye-popper is the Big Chute Marine Railway (#44).
+Our Sea-Doo watercraft floated on to this engineering marvel and were lifted clear of the water (larger boats are in slings).
+Then the whole rig descended over 17 metres on rail tracks down a hillside before re-entering the water again where we floated off.
 If you think a big cruiser dwarfs you on the water, try sitting dry-docked almost under one on the marine railway!

 View Severn-Georgian Bay South Sea-Doo Tour in a larger map